fbpx

 Books on wooden shelf between two vintage house lights with classic style lamp shades

 Make sure to do this in a well-ventilated or open area.
-If you can take the spraying outside your home, the better.
+The better if you can spray outside your home.
 However, if not, open the windows or any openings and put a fan to let the air circulate or help it go out.

 Also, wear a face mask and protective eyeglasses.
 This can prevent you from inhaling the chemicals from the spray paint as it’s dangerous for you.